laurentperrinet/Perrinet20PredictiveProcessing/README.md

-particular, it is not yet understood at the single cell level how 1) information is represented in spiking activity, 2) what is the functional role of traveling waves on cortical surfaces 3) if a common efficiency principle (such as spease coding) could be used to guide the organisation of such highly recurrent networks into a single universal circuit.
+particular, it is not yet understood at the single cell level how 1) information is represented in spiking activity, 2) what is the functional role of traveling waves on cortical surfaces 3) if a common efficiency principle (such as sparse coding) could be used to guide the organization of such highly recurrent networks into a single universal circuit.

-XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX
+To further explore predictive (see sec.
+4) XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX XXX